ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 ## Recruiting reviewers

 Reviewing a package takes precious time out of reviewers' busy schedules.
-We hope the experience is also valuable for reviewers but we reckon that it's quite an undertaking, about the same time as reviewing a scientific paper.
+We hope the experience is also valuable for reviewers but we reckon that it's quite an undertaking, demanding about the same time as reviewing a scientific paper.
 To add to the complexity of finding available reviewers, we have a list of [criteria for choosing reviewers](https://devguide.ropensci.org/editorguide.html#criteria-for-choosing-a-reviewer) to ensure diversity of reviewers (of skills, of people).

 Last year we launched a [new form for reviewer volunteering](/blog/2021/11/18/devguide-0.7.0/#a-new-form-for-volunteer-reviewing) that allow us to collect finer-grained data about technical and topical expertise, as well as a binary optional question "Do you consider yourself part of an underrepresented group in the fields of data science, programming, or in your primary field of work?".